R3ggiee/Java_Projects/README.md

-The "Homework 2" folder has all of the small projects inside of it, covering foundational material to slightly advance code in Java.
+The "Homework 2" folder has all of the small projects inside of it under src, covering foundational material to slightly advance code in Java.